 - Have an internship supervisor who is: not a current undergraduate student; has a minimum of two years professional experience; working full-time in this role and is not working full-time at another organization; and is available to meet with the intern regularly throughout the course of the internship

 Please note: students who are on leave in spring 2022 and/or fall 2022 are not eligible for this funding.

 Opportunities at organizations already receiving this funding for two positions are not eligible, nor are opportunities that require a student to pay an organization for placement and/or participation.

 There may be restrictions on the types of opportunities international students are able to accept depending on their visa status.
 We advise all international students to consult with the Davis International Center before committing to an internship or project.

-The amount of funding is contingent upon the average weekly work schedule:
+If approved for funding, the amount of funding students receive is contingent upon the average weekly work schedule:

 - For projects/internships that average 10-19 hours per week, the award will be $250 per week

 - For projects/internships that average 20-29 hours per week, the award will be $400 per week